chanmin-jeon/textbook-marketplace/README.md

   - Managing Listings: Users can view, or delete their listings through their profile.
 ## Live Chat Functinoality
 TexbookHaven uses Socket.io to enable real-time chat between buyers and sellers.
 The chat feature is automatically activated when users engage in a conversation, providing instant communication.
 Messages are stored and can be accessed even after the session ends, ensuring continuity in discussions.
-## Deployment
-Deployment is currently in progress, the link will be placed here